A-J-F-Mackintosh/Binfer/README.md

 # Binfer
-Scripts and example data for fitting models of background selection with demography and partial-selfing
+Code and example data for fitting models of background selection with demography and partial-selfing

 ### Usage